 How to Reduce Garage Roof Condensation

-In worst cases, there can be large patches of water which drips onto the floor or your belongings.
+In worse cases, these patches even drip onto the floor or your belongings.

 Dripping Condensation from Corrugated Garage Roofs